vercel/virtual-event-starter-kit/README.md

 - Set the Authorization Callback URL as `http://localhost:3000/api/github-oauth` on GitHub.
 - On `.env.local`, set `NEXT_PUBLIC_GITHUB_OAUTH_CLIENT_ID` as the **Client ID** of the OAuth app.
-- Set `GITHUB_OAUTH_CLIENT_SECRET` as the **Client secret** of the OAuth app. and `GITHUB_OAUTH_CLIENT_SECRET`.
+- Set `GITHUB_OAUTH_CLIENT_SECRET` as the **Client secret** of the OAuth app.
 - Finally, set `SITE_ORIGIN` env var as `http://localhost:3000`.
 This is required to get the OAuth popup to work locally.
 - Restart the app (`yarn dev`) after editing `.env.local`.

 #### On Vercel:

-- Same as running locally, but make sure to set the Authorization Callback URL as `<your domain>/api/github-oauth` on GitHub.
+- Set the Authorization Callback URL as `<your deployment’s URL>/api/github-oauth` on GitHub.
 - Set `NEXT_PUBLIC_GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` on [Vercel Project Environment Variables Settings](https://vercel.com/docs/environment-variables).
+- Edit `SITE_URL` in `lib/constants.ts` to match your deployment’s URL.
-- Redeploy the Project on Vercel after updating environment variables.
+- Push the code to redeploy the Project on Vercel.

 ### Database